Yorko/yorko.github.io/_posts/2023-06-27-practical-near-dup-detection.md

 ```
     0.8334

 > **_NOTE:_**  That's the precision of the LSH algorithm.
-In practice, it's very easy to have 100% precision with an additional effort of calculating the actual Jaccard similarity for the candidate pairs (as done above) and filtering out false postives, i.e. the canidates pairs with similarity below the predefined threshold.
+In practice, it's very easy to have 100% precision with an additional effort of calculating the actual Jaccard similarity for the candidate pairs (as done above) and filtering out false positives, i.e. the candidates pairs with similarity below the predefined threshold.

 **Recall**

-This is a very computationally intensive step (that we are speeding up with multiprocessing) – we calculate all pairwise Jaccard similarities between 11k query titles and 27k indexed titles, and see how many true near-duplicates the LSH algo missed.
+This is a very computationally intensive step (that we are speeding up with multiprocessing) – we calculate all pairwise Jaccard similarities between 11k query titles and 27k indexed titles and see how many true near-duplicates the LSH algo missed.

 ```python
 shingled_query_text = [